Mahajani

 Mahajani is a Laṇḍā mercantile script that was historically used in northern India for writing accounts and financial records in Marwari, Hindi and Punjabi.
 It is a Brahmic script and is written left-to-right.
 Mahajani refers to the Hindi word for 'bankers' or 'moneylenders', also known as 'sarrafi' or 'kothival' (merchant).

 Names

 There are various names for the script based upon region, such as Marwari, Sarafi, Rajasthani, Baniaie, Landa or Mudia/Modiya.

 History

 Mahajani has been used as a primary accounting script for Marwari traders and for the use of Hindi and Punjabi in a wide region across northwest India and eastern Pakistan.
 It was taught in merchant schools as part of the education system.
 A vast majority of documents in which it is found are financial documents, in addition to primers.
 Its use has been reported by bookkeepers in Haryana as the Langdi script, although its relationship with Langdi is uncertain.
 Mahajani descended from Landa scripts in the greater Punjab region in historic times and was well known as a merchant's script throughout north India.
 It may have also been influenced by Kaithi and Devanagari.
 The script was promoted by the colonial military establishment.

 Characters

+The word "Mahajani" written in Mahajani script (Long and short vowels are not distinguished).